mtmd/FPGA_Based_CNN/README.md

     * Install instruction present in README

 This project is a FPGA based implementation of first Convolutional Layer of AlexNet.
 The accelerator is developed using Verilog.
+## Contact
+Currently Sachin Kumawat is developing this project.
+If you have question or need further information, please contact him.
+Email: skumawat@ucdavis.edu
 ## Citing
 Our [research group](http://lepsucd.com) is working on acceleration of deep CNNs.
 If this project helped your research, please kindly cite our latest conference paper: